ArneGockeln/fxcalc/README.md

 # FX Calc
 FX Position Calculator

-This application is a tool to calculate forex position sizes as lots and quantity.
+This application is a tool to calculate forex position sizes as lots and units.
 Also it shows how much margin is required to open the position.

 # Compile mac app
 To compile a macos app just do it like this: